Is it proper for a Torah Jew to take a vacation from his daily schedule?

 However, besides for that consideration, a vacation to recuperate for learning Torah, to re-energize for your avodas Hashem, by all means.
 And a vacation for someone who is ill and needs to recuperate, that’s something else, of course.

-But a healthy person should not take a vacation unless it’s for the purpose of utilizing his vacation time to come back to himself, to come back to the Torah, and to accomplish what he always wanted to do, but he never had the time to do it.
-All year long, he was pining to learn Chovos Halevovos or to finish a mesechta.
+But a healthy person should not take a vacation unless it’s for the purpose of utilizing his vacation time to come back to himself, to come back to the Torah, and to accomplish what he always wanted to do only that he never had the time to do it.
+All year long he was pining to learn Chovos Halevovos or to finish a mesechta.
 But he was too busy.
 So now he takes his vacation and he learns the whole Sha’ar Habechina a few times.
 Now that’s a vacation to write home about!
 But just to waste time, no, that’s not an ideal by us at all.

 TAPE # 918 (June 1993)